gitlzzz/ATLAS/docs/source/input.md

 '''
 ```

 - `filter.filter_dft_calcs`: (bool) Whether to enable the threshold-based filtering.
+The filter will check the energy and forces of the MACE calculation against the NN-DFT calculation.
+If the difference is larger than the threshold, the structure will be filtered out.
 It will be applied to all NN DFT calcs just before adding them to the training database.
 Default is `false`.
 - `filter.threshold_E_meV`: (float) Threshold in meV for the energy difference between the MACE and DFT energies.
 If the difference is larger than this value, the structure will be filtered out.
 - `filter.threshold_F_meV`: (float) Threshold in meV for the force difference between the MACE and DFT forces.
 If the difference is larger than this value, the structure will be filtered out.